buihaidang-pro/virtualfisher-hub/README.md

 # 🎣 Virtual Fisher Script Hub

-Automate your Virtual Fisher adventure with powerful, safe, and easy-to-use scripts!
+Automate your Virtual Fisher With Built-in captcha solver

 You need to get key for the script to run(pls get key to support me update the script)